-- 4.1 All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 4.2 Operation Encompass is coordinated by Sussex Police.
+- 4.1.
+Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
+Children can be victims of domestic abuse.
+They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
+All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - 4.2.
+Operation Encompass is coordinated by Sussex Police.
 It helps police and schools work together to provide emotional and practical help to children.
 The system ensures that when police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the school, via a secure email, before the child or children arrive at school the following day.
-This ensures that the school has up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs. - 4.3 When approaching conversations with children or adults about domestic violence and abuse we will do so in line with the ESCC Domestic Abuse Toolkit: Supported Conversations with Young People and their Carers
+This ensures that the school has up to date relevant information about the child's circumstances and can enable support to be given to the child according to their needs. - 4.3.
+When approaching conversations with children or adults about domestic violence and abuse we will do so in line with the ESCC Domestic Abuse Toolkit: Supported Conversations with Young People and their Carers.